 What is a Building Permit?

 A building permit gives you the legal authorization to start construction of a building project in accordance with approved drawings and specifications.
-Building permits are issued by the Building Services division and are reviewed for compliance with the Ontario Building Code, the applicable municipal zoning by-law and other applicable provincial and municipal regulations. building permits are necessary to ensure that zoning requirements, fire and structural safety standards, and other building standards are met.
+Building permits are issued by the Building Services division and are reviewed for compliance with the Ontario Building Code, the applicable municipal zoning by-law and other applicable provincial and municipal regulations, Building permits are necessary to ensure that zoning requirements, fire and structural safety standards, and other building standards are met.

-When are Building or Demolition Permits required?
+When are Building and Demolition Permits Required?